isamert/isamert.github.io/_posts/2020-05-30-better-keyboard-experience-in-linux.md

 ---
 layout: post
-title:  "Better Keyboard Experience in Linux"
+title:  "Better keyboard experience in Linux"
 ---

 In this post, I'll try to describe a more healthy and productive way of using keyboard in GNU/Linux, particularly under X.org.
 My main goal is not to impose a certain way of using keyboard but to introduce some concepts and some very useful tools that you can build your workflow upon.